personalizedrefrigerator/js-draw/docs/example-collaborative/index.md

 # example-collaborative
 [script.ts](./script.ts) | [server.py](./server.py)

-This example shows how to serialize commands sent to JS-Draw and send them across the network.
+This example shows how to serialize `js-draw` commands (e.g. `AddElementCommand`), send them to a server, and deserialize them.